Colorado Springs

 The WASH campaign seeks to give access to water kiosks/water access points in rural areas so rumors about COVID in water can be clarified.
 It also aims to promote the construction and operation of small water treatment plants – access points that can deliver water in rural locations; and the operation of trucks for water delivery services with adequate water storage mechanisms.

-Deep Water Emergency Services and Restoration Guarantees Effective COVID-19 Decontamination
+Deep Water Emergency Services and Mitigation Guarantees Effective COVID-19 Decontamination

 DWESR offers immediate and effective decontamination techniques using highly-specialized equipment to help keep your house and property properly sanitized so COVID 19 cases can be avoided.
 Call us now to avail of this service.